 Physical Grading : 2

 Take a morning cyclo (cycle-rickshaw) tour around Phnom Penh, discovering some of the interesting sights, sounds and smells of the capital, including the wonderful art deco-designed Psar Thmei (Central Market).
 Along the way, taste some of the best street food in the city, like sticky rice with beans wrapped in banana leaf and spiced fried crickets!
 Back to the hotel to freshen up, and check out.
 Before you leave Phnom Penh, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, located in a former high school that served as the notorious Security Prison 21 (S-21) for the Khmer Rouge regime from 1975 to 1979.
 You will also stop past the Killing Fields of Choeung Ek which represent the tragic legacy of the Khmer Rouge.
-Afterwards, drive south by private vehicle, through the town of Takeo towards Kampot, one of Cambodia's most attractive old towns (approximately 2.5 hours).
-Arrive in Kampot by late afternoon.
+Afterwards, drive south by private vehicle, towards Kampot, one of Cambodia's most attractive old towns (approximately 3 hours).
+Arrive in Kampot by evening.
 Famous for its pepper, Kampot supplied most French restaurants for many years during colonial rule.
 Today, the region is also renowned for its durian, a spiky, pungent fruit that either incites adoration or sheer loathing.
 Try it if you dare!
 In some free time, you might stroll along the riverside's French colonial architecture, or enjoy a coffee on the veranda of a riverside restaurant and admire the Bokor Mountain Range.

 After breakfast take a tour of the countryside, tasting locally-grown, seasonal produce.
 Depending on the season, you'll be treated to durian or rambutan, plus lychee, pineapples, mangos or bananas.
 Next, visit the Kampot Pepper Project.
 Grown in Cambodia for centuries, Kampot pepper is considered among the world’s finest.
 Today pepper is also seen as an important symbol of Cambodian regeneration – the province’s pepper was almost completely wiped out by rice production during the Khmer Rouge period.
 Continue on to the lively Kep Crab markets, where crabs are kept fresh in pots that float in the Gulf of Thailand's warm waters.
 Enjoy a lunch of fresh crab cooked to perfection, eaten on a pier overlooking the ocean.
 After lunch, walk along the Kep beach and explore the old oceanfront buildings.
 Kep was once Cambodia's most popular and prestigious beach town, but the Khmer Rouge destroyed many of Kep's mansions and villas.
 The ghostly remains now stand as a silent reminder.
 Alternatively, relax in a hammock or swim in the warm South China Sea.

 Rise early to see the fishing boats arrive at the port with their daily catch.
 For breakfast, perhaps partake in a meal of crab, prawns or squid cooked up with Kampot green peppercorns and served with rice is.
 Alternatively try some of Kampot's tastiest baguettes on a visit with the owner of a small wood fired oven.
 This legacy of French colonization is ubiquitous – many roadside carts sell baguettes with meat, sauces and salad as a snack for workers.
-After breakfast you’ll return to Phnom Penh (approximately 3 hours).
+After breakfast you’ll return to Phnom Penh (approximately 3.5 hours).
 Meet a passionate chef for a guided tour of the markets, learning about the building blocks of Khmer cuisine.
 Enjoy a hands-on cooking class and master Khmer staples such as Samlor Machou Yuon (sour "Vietnamese" soup with fresh fish and tamarind) or Bok Svay (pounded green mango salad, usually served with dried fish or prawn).
 Feast on your creations over dinner.

 Take a bicycle ride into the countryside.
 The ride is easy and takes in mostly shady roads through local villages.
 Along the way, stop and experience rice paper-making, fruit drying and preparation, production of the famous prahok (fish paste) and rice wine-making.
 Finish up at the best Kralan (sticky rice in bamboo) stall in the district.
 Then travel by private bus to the temple city of Banteay Chhmar, sometimes referred to as the Citadel of the Cat (approximately 3-4 hours).
 Some of the road is unsealed which slows down the journey, but it is worth it to visit this remote small community.
 The 9th century temple here is a top candidate for World Heritage Status, with the ruins here similar to the famous Bayon with their face towers, and surrounded by an impressive 9 kilometre-long wall.
 Experience true Cambodian hospitality by staying with a local family in a traditional Khmer wooden-stilted house.
 As the day draws to a close, enjoy a memorable traditional Khmer dinner by torch-light in the grounds of the temple.
-If traveling during the rainy season the temple grounds may be too wet so we will instead visit a local Community Center renowned for its food.
+If traveling during the rainy season the temple grounds may be too wet so we will instead visit a local Community Center for a traditional dinner.